liamzdenek/affirm-application/memory-bank/activeContext.md

    - Added detailed logging for S3 operations
    - Added detailed logging for DynamoDB operations
    - Added detailed logging for aggregation calculations

+6. **Enhanced Metrics**: Updated the aggregation logic to track payment plan and product counts:
+   - Modified the AggregatedData interface to include counts for payment plans and products
+   - Updated the aggregation Lambda function to track these counts
+   - Updated the Dashboard component to display these metrics

+7. **Recent Orders**: Added a section to the Dashboard to display recent orders:
+   - Added a function to fetch recent orders from the API
+   - Added a component to display the orders with styling
+   - Added CSS styles for the Recent Orders section